imliuyzh/AntCatalog/server/README.md

 A file for reporting user request information like IP address and body content in a file under the generated `/logs` folder.

 ## Code Analysis and Testing
 AntCatalog uses semistandard for code styles.
 However, AntCatalog actually does not enforce every rule due to readability and potential bugs.
 AntCatalog also uses Jest and SuperTest for testing.
-Type `npm run test` to run all the test cases and `npm run jslint` to see test coverage information.
+Type `npm run test` to run all the test cases and `npm run coverage` to see test coverage information.
 As of September 2021, AntCatalog achieved over 98% on overall coverage.